Definition:

 Frequently asked questions about Crazy Egg

-How is Crazy Egg used in a digital strategy?
+What is Crazy Egg used for?